matterandvoid-space/subscriptions/README.md

 # Examples

-See the `examples` directory in the repo and `shadow-cljs.edn` for the build names if you clone the repo you can run them locally.
+There are working examples in this repo in the `examples` directory.
+See `shadow-cljs.edn` for the build names.
+You can clone the repo you can run them locally.

 ## Use with fulcro class components